dialogue-host/requirements/README.md

 During the first phase, the *initiators* will be responsible for defining the initial project's aims, epistemology and methodology through the first few versions of its requirements.
 They will also initiate the platform's dynamic culture and serve as the first members of the *governing organ*.

 For the next two phases the *governing organ* will be the deciding body responsible of the project's development and evolution. ...
+// detail descision process

 All other contributors will be part of the *contributor agora*.
-They can provide feedback, report bugs, and suggest improvements. ...
+They can provide feedback, report bugs or suggest improvements.
+They may also contribute code but it will have to be reviewed and validated by members of the *governing organ* before integrating it into a release. ...

 - roles
   - initiators
     - define the initial project's aims, epistemology and methodology through its requirements
     - initiate the platform's dynamic culture
   - governing organ
+    - admission process
-    - admission process based on implication level, understanding and accordance with project aims, epistemology and methodology
+      - based on implication level, understanding and accordance with project aims, epistemology and methodology
-    - measures
+      - measured through
-      - empathy -> active listening
+        - one on one meetings
-      - impication -> reading a corpus of content
+        - reading/watching the corpus
-    - exclusion process
+        - listening to friends and family's experiances on the topics covered in the corpus
+        - creating content (articles/conferences/videos/podcasts/...) on some of these topics
-    - rehabilitation process and transformative and restorative justice
+    - internal transformative justice
+      - investigation, jugement, exclusion, reparation and rehabilitation processes
+      - organisational transformation process
     - continuous internal transformation process
-    - decision process through contextualization report and synthesis committees
+    - decision process through contextualization report, synthesis committees and ranked pairs voting
     - elected and revocable coordination roles
   - contributor agora
     - input gathering process to push topics on the governing organ's agenda
   - operational roles
+- corpus
+  - has to cover
+    - history of sciences and dialectical materialism
+    - sociology and collective subjects
+    - capitalist economics and imperialism
+    - history of social struggles
+    - concrete revolutionnary processes
+  - has to contain
+    - parts theorical writings
+    - parts historical novels
 - communication tools
   - dialogue on the long term for its own maintenance and evolution
-  - other forum software in the meantime
+  - other open source forum software in the meantime
   - in person before those are set up

 We start as a temporary benevolent dictatorship.
 Even though it is a very fragile and centralized mode of organization, it ensures alignment with the project's initial intent.
 Our perspective is to use the organizational tools of *dialogue* to progressively build up processes and transfer governance to its most dedicated contributors.